 8.)
 Have a dram at Glengoyne Distillery

 You can’t go all the way to Scotland without at least one little galivant to a distillery!
-Now, if you’re fancying a little tour of one make sure to pop into the Glengoyne Distillery that’ll teach you all you need to know about Whisky.
+Now, if you’re fancying a little tour of one make sure to pop into the Glengoyne Distillery who will teach you all you need to know about Whisky.

 Around a 35-minute drive from the city, it’s one of the best things to do in Glasgow if you want an authentic look at a real distillery.
 That being said, there are quite a few distilleries to choose from so don’t feel this is your only choice.